Traffic Calming in School Zones

 In 1969, 48% of kids walked or biked to school.
 Of those living within a mile of school, almost everyone (89%) did.
 Today, only 11% of children walk or bike to school.

-Walking to school offers myriad benefits to kids behavior and health, educational outcomes, and even traffic safety.
+Walking to school offers myriad benefits, many of them unexpected.
+It has been shown to affect kids’ behavior and health, educational outcomes, and even adequate sleep.
 Kids who exert more energy before they learn are more likely to be able to sit through their lessons, less likely to be obese, and perform better academically.
-And perhaps most notably, kids who walk to school tend to continue walking as they age, with studies finding that students who walk to school generally continue to walk two and four years down the line.
+And perhaps most notably, kids who walk to school tend to continue walking as they age.
+Studies find that students who walk to school generally continue to walk two and four years down the line.
+Even more significantly, walking to school can have a lifelong impact, encouraging an active lifestyle during the formative years.

-Cities and school districts that work to create safer ways to walk to school ultimately benefit themselves, making their roads safer, their educational outcomes better, and their youngest constituents healthier and better equipped to learn.
+Towns, cities, and school districts that work to create safer ways to walk to school ultimately also benefit themselves.
+Their roads become safer, their educational outcomes better, and their youngest constituents healthier and better equipped to learn.
+And families benefit by safer routes for their children to walk on, better test scores, and happier, healthier kids.

-Communities across the country have implemented Safe Routes to School programs to encourage pedestrian safety with walking and bicycling to schools.
-Even without a formal program, small changes can make a big difference in getting kids out of cars and buses and back on their feet.
+Communities across the country have implemented Safe Routes to School programs.
+These encourage pedestrian safety while promoting walking and bicycling to schools.
+Even without a formal program, small changes can make a big difference.
+The goal is to get more kids out of cars and buses and back on their feet.